-The interpretive plant community for this site is the Reference Plant Community, and represents the original plant community that existed prior to European settlement.
-The site is characterized as a grassland essentially free of trees and large shrubs.
-It is dominated by tall warm-season grasses including big bluestem, Indiangrass, switchgrass, eastern gamagrass, and prairie cordgrass.
-All of these grasses and most of the dominant forbs are strongly rhizomatous.
-These underground stems often form a dense, intertwined mass throughout the upper four or five inches of the soil profile.
-Combined these tall grasses will account for 75 to 85 percent of the total vegetation produced annually.
-Little bluestem is the major midgrass.
-Other prevalent midgrasses and grasslike plants are Canada wildrye, Virginia wildrye, western wheatgrass, marsh bristlegrass, composite dropseed, and several species of sedges and rushes.
-A number of forbs are found interspersed throughout the grass sward and include Maximilian sunflower, pitcher sage, blacksamson echinacea, compassplant, wholeleaf rosinweed, and prairie bundleflower.
-Other important forbs are Canada goldenrod, white heath aster, tall blazing star, white sagebrush, American licorice, roundhead lespedeza, and white prairie clover.
-Desert false indigo and common buttonbush are shrubs that commonly occur, especially along upland drainageways.
-Eastern cottonwood and black willow are the major trees in the broad floodplains and are generally located along streambanks.
-Although the major portion of the site was dominated by herbaceous plants, isolated areas supported groves of trees.
-The protection by streams and rivers allowed some of these tree areas to escape the intensity of wildfires.
-These areas often developed a savannah plant community with an overstory of hardwood trees that may include eastern cottonwood, black willow, bur oak, American elm, green ash, and black walnut.
-Eastern cottonwood is the dominant tree and often forms large singlespecies groves.
-The understory in these situations usually supported shade-tolerant cool-season plants such as Canada wildrye, Virginia wildrye, Texas bluegrass, and sedges.
-In a number of locations this plant community is managed exclusively for hay production.
-Mowing tends to reduce the amount of switchgrass and prairie cordgrass plants, and to favor big bluestem, Indiangrass, and eastern gamagrass.
-Growth of warm-season grasses on this site typically begins during the period of May 1 to May 15 and continues until mid September.
+The interpretive plant community for this site is the Reference Plant Community.
+This plant community represents the original plant community that existed prior to European settlement.
+The site is characterized as grassland, essentially free of trees and large shrubs.
+It is dominated by tall, warm-season grasses including sand bluestem, switchgrass, and Indiangrass.
+These grasses have extensive root systems capable of penetrating the soil profile to depths of 10 to 12 feet.
+The major midgrass is little bluestem.
+Combined these four grasses will account for nearly 80 percent of vegetation produced annually.
+Other prevalent midgrasses are Canada wildrye, sideoats grama, sand lovegrass, purple lovegrass, western wheatgrass, composite dropseed, and sand dropseed.
+Scattered throughout are minor amounts of shortgrasses consisting of blue grama, hairy grama, thin paspalum, and Carolina crabgrass.
+The site supports a wide variety of legume species which are intermixed throughout the sward.
+The most abundant are Nuttall's sensitive-briar, roundhead lespedeza, sessileleaf ticktrefoil, golden prairie clover, silky sophora, and prairie bundleflower.
+Other important forbs include Maximilian sunflower, scaly blazing star, stiff goldenrod, and pitcher sage.
+A small amount of annual plants are common most years.
+They often occur as a result of soil disturbances by rodents and other digging animals.
+They may be abundant in years when normal precipitation returns after an extended drought period.
+Leadplant and Jersey tea are low growing shrubs that occur over the site.
+Unlike many shrubs, these plants are both quite tolerant to fire and are readily grazed by livestock.
+A few small clumps of Chickasaw plum and fragrant sumac may be found on slope exposures where they partially escape the effects of intense fires.
+Growth of warm-season grasses on this site typically begins during the period of April 25 to May 10 and continues until late September.
 As a general rule, 75 percent of total production is completed by mid-July.
-This varies only slightly from year to year depending upon temperature and precipitation patterns.
-There are exceptions as big bluestem and eastern gamagrass will occasionally initiate spring growth in early April following mild winter temperatures.
+This varies only slightly from year to year depending on temperature and precipitation patterns.
+There are exceptions.
+For example, some plants of sand bluestem will occasionally initiate spring growth in early April following mild winter temperatures.
 Also, it is not unusual for other warm-season grasses such as Indiangrass and little bluestem to have some new leaf growth arising from basal buds in late October following moderate fall temperatures.
-Cool-season grasses, sedges, and rushes generally have two primary growth periods, one in the spring (March through early June) and again in the fall (September and October).
-Some growth may occur in winter months during periods of unseasonably mild temperatures.
+Cool-season grasses and grass-like plants generally have two primary growth periods, one in the fall (September and October) and again in the spring (April, May, and June).
+Some growth may occur in winter months during periods of unseasonably warm temperatures (Indian Summers).
+Numerous forbs and a few cool-season grasses form leaf rosettes in the fall that remain green throughout the winter.
+These plants then initiate rapid growth in early spring.

 Resilience management.
 This is a stable plant community when grazing and fire are adequately managed.
-A prescribed grazing program that incorporates periods of deferment during the growing season benefits the tallgrasses and even the more palatable forb species.
-Concentrated livestock use, such as winter feeding areas, can cause compaction of the wet, clay soils and stress the dominant tallgrasses.
+A prescribed grazing program that incorporates periods of rest and recovery during the growing season benefits the tallgrasses and even the more palatable forb species.
+Excessive grazing and livestock trailing can quickly impact soil stability and lead to sheet and gully erosion.
+The soils representative of this site are also susceptible to wind erosion, excessive grazing, and trailing by livestock that can impair the stability of the site.

-- false indigo bush (Amorpha fruticosa), shrub - common buttonbush (Cephalanthus occidentalis), shrub - big bluestem (Andropogon gerardii), grass - switchgrass (Panicum virgatum), grass - Indiangrass (Sorghastrum nutans), grass - eastern gamagrass (Tripsacum dactyloides), grass
+- little bluestem (Schizachyrium scoparium), grass

+- Indiangrass (Sorghastrum nutans), grass

+- switchgrass (Panicum virgatum), grass

+- sand bluestem (Andropogon hallii), grass